HaydenElza/elzahomestead.github.io/_posts/2015-12-11-Thermax-and-Luminance.md

 title:  "Thermax and Luminance"
 date:   2015-12-11
 categories:
-- greenhouse
-- film
+- Greenhouse
 author: Jared Elza
 tags:
-- greenhouse
-- progress pics
+- Greenhouse
-- film
+- Film
 ---

 We installed two layers of greenhouse film.
 The bottom layer is Thermax 6mil film with the anti-condensate coated side facing down,